shariq1989/cookbook/content/recipe/spicy_mayo_dressing.md

 #### What main ingredients do I need for this meal?

 * Mayonnaise: We live in North Carolina now so [Dukes](https://amzn.to/3i8LkxD) is the only choice.

 * [Sriracha](https://amzn.to/3m6bmmm): My family loves Sriracha, but if for some reason you do not, use hot sauce or [sambal oelek](https://amzn.to/3zGtgAQ) in place of Sriracha in the spicy mayo dressing.

 * Pickle Juice: You can use any pickle juice, but I happen to be picky about my pickles and the juice they come in.
 You won't regret choosing the pickles in the deli section of your grocery store.
-I prefer Grillos Pickles.
+I prefer Grillos Pickles if you can find them.

 * White Onion

 #### What equipment do I need to make this recipe?